Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 \subsubsection{Zero Modes of Chiral Model:}

-When $\bk = K$, we are guaranteed a zero mode solution by continuity from $\alpha = 0$, i.e. the unperturbed Dirac points in the two layers.
-This is because the zero mode $\psi_K = ^T$ is pinned to zero energy because it is an eigenstate of $\sigma_z$ and it cannot move to different values of $\bk$ because it is pinned to $\bk = K$ by $C_3$ symmetry.
+When $\bk = K$, we are guaranteed a zero mode solution by continuity from $\alpha = 0$, i.e. the unperturbed Dirac points in the top layer.
+This is because the $\alpha = 0$ zero mode $\psi_K = ^T$ is pinned to zero energy: it is an $+1$ eigenstate of $\sigma^z$ and it cannot mix with the $-1$ eigenstate because they have different eigenvalues of $C_3 = e^{i \phi \sigma_z}$.
+It also cannot move to different values of $\bk$ because it is pinned to $\bk = K$ by $C_3$ symmetry; there are precisely three $C_3$ symmetric points in the mBZ ($K, K', \Gamma$) and the zero mode cannot jump discontinuously from one point to another while $\alpha$ varies continuously.
 Thus $\psi_K$ has zero energy for all $\alpha > 0$.